linux-lock/bpflock/docs/memory-protections.md

   - Automatic loading of kernel modules.
 This will block users (or attackers) from auto-loading modules.
 Unprivileged code will not be able to load "vulnerable" modules in this case.
   - Unsafe usage of module parameters.

+**Under development:**
 `kmodlock` can also be used to ensure that all kernel modules and firmware that are loaded originate from the same root filesystem.
 Extra flags can be passed to ensure that such filesystem is: mounted read-only or either backed by a read-only device such as dm-verity, if not then the operation will be denied.
 Some of this functionality was inspired by [LoadPin LSM](https://www.kernel.org/doc/html/latest/admin-guide/LSM/LoadPin.html).

 ### 2.2 Modules protection usage

 `kmodlock` supports the following options:

- * `profile`:
-   - `allow|none|privileged`: load module operations are allowed.
-Default value.
-   - `baseline`: load and unload modules are allowed only from processes that are in the initial pid namespace.
-This allows init, systemd or container managers to properly set up the system.
-   - `restricted`: all operations of loading modules are denied for all processes on the system.

- * Root filesystem options:
-   - `--kmodlock-rootfs`: allow module operations only if the modules originate from the root filesystem.
-   - `--kmodlock-ro`: allow module operations only if the root filesystem is mounted read-only.
-   - `--kmodlcok-ro-dev`: allow module operations only if the filesystem is backed by a read-only device.
+* `profile`: this is the global profile that takes one of the followings:
+  - `allow|none|privileged` : they are the same, they define the least secure profile.
+In this profile access is logged and allowed for all processes.
+Useful to log security events.
+  - `baseline` : restrictive profile where access is denied for all processes, except applications and containers that run in the host pid and network namespaces, or applications that are present in the allow `bpflock_cgroupmap`.
+  - `restricted` : heavily restricted profile where access is denied for all processes.

- * In case the profile is `baseline`, a comma-separated list of operations to block can be specified:
+ * In case the profile is `allow` or `baseline`, a comma-separated list of operations to block can be specified:
    - `load_module`: block module loading.
    - `autoload_module`: block automatic module loading.
    - `unsigned_module` : block unsigned module loading.